“They call me ‘hell’, they call me ‘Stacey’, they call me ‘her’, they call me ‘Jane’. That’s not my name. That’s not my name. That’s not my—”

 Yeah, my parents are pricks.

 During high school, I studied drama hard to prove to them how serious I was about it.
-I signed up for as many plays as possible, attended lessons whilst battling all of my other school work.
+I signed up for as many plays as possible, and attended lessons whilst battling all of my other school work.
 My aim was to show them how dedicated I was to the subject and to let me pursue my dream by studying it at college.

 But my parents being the tight-ass people they are who expect me to be a neuro doctor or something crazy like that, never opened their eyes.